best-hvac-books-reviews-from-amazon

 hvac-level-1-trainee-guide-book

-The HVAC Level 1 Trainee Guide then discusses mathematics used in the HVAC/R trade including the measurement of temperature, lines, vacuum, area, pressure, volume, angles, and weights.
-You will not find this in all introductory HVAC/R guides and we liked that this was covered.
+The HVAC Level 1 Trainee Guide then discusses mathematics used in the HVAC/R trade, including the measurement of temperature, lines, vacuum, area, pressure, volume, angles, and weights.
+You will not find this in all introductory HVAC/R guides, and we liked that this was covered.

 An introduction to basic electricity follows discussing common electrical AC and DC components as well as electrical safety.
 There is even a section on interpreting wiring diagrams used in the HVAC/R industry.